How to Install Patio Pavers

 You'll be using 4 inches of gravel, which is 1/3 of a yard, for a paver base.
 To figure out how many cubic feet of gravel you will need, multiply your square footage by 1/3.
 In this example, you'd need about 20 cubic feet of gravel, or 3/4 cubic yards.
 You may want more in case you spill some.
 You will also need a 1-inch thick layer of paver leveling sand.
 As a rule of thumb, you'll need about 1/3 as much sand as gravel, measured in cubic volume.

-To get started, mark the perimeter of the patio area with marking paint.
-Drive garden stakes into the ground just outside the perimeter markings and attach a mason's line.
+To get started on your paver installation, mark the perimeter of the patio area with marking paint.
+Drive garden stakes using a sledgehammer into the ground just outside the perimeter markings and attach a mason's line.

 Tip: Before you dig, remember that you will be adding 4 inches of gravel base and about 1 inch of paver sand before you add the DIY patio pavers.